 Devour is Reyna’s go-to ability after scoring a kill.
-It consumes an orb, restoring your health and giving you some extra added armor.
+It consumes an orb, restores your health, and gives you some extra armor.

 Reyna needs kills to thrive and Devour is what keeps her alive.
 She’s all about getting kill after kill and living to tell the tale.
 Most agents have to play slow and sit back after engaging in a gunfight, but Reyna is the opposite.
 Once she has the momentum, she keeps on going.

 There are two routes Reyna can take after getting a kill.
-The first is Devour, pushing her health and armor up.
-The other is Dismiss.
-Devour will almost always be the priority, but if you’re at full health or you need to escape, Dismiss is the more sensible option.
+The first is Devour.
+The second is Dismiss.
+Devour will often be the priority, but if you’re at full health or you need to escape, Dismiss is the more sensible option.

 Even if you have full health and armor, though, Devour will give you some extra points of armor highlighted in purple.
 This is particularly strong in a long and drawn-out skirmish.

-Devour might be stronger than Dismiss in most circumstances, but that doesn’t mean it should be underestimated.
+Devour might be stronger than Dismiss in some circumstances, but Dismiss shouldn’t underestimated.

 If you’re up close and personal with your enemies and you need to get the hell out of dodge, use Dismiss.
-You can either restore your health with Devour and keep fighting, reposition, or run away entirely with Dismiss.
+You can either restore your health with Devour and keep fighting or reposition and run away entirely with Dismiss.
 It makes you invulnerable for a short duration, allowing you to bide time and wait for your teammates.

 This means it’s your only option when consuming orbs and you should make the most of it.
 It makes you invisible, giving you the means to outplay your opponents, and also gives you a quick boost of speed.
 Those abilities make it the perfect repositioning tool for Reyna and can lead to further kills.

 Use Dismiss to flank your opponents or to hide.
 It’s dynamic and fun.